zhangenming/pinia/packages/docs/cookbook/testing.md

 ### Mocking the returned value of an action

 Actions are automatically spied but type-wise, they are still the regular actions.
-In order to get the correct type, we must implement a custom type-wrapper that is applies the `Mock` type to each action. **This type depends on the testing framework you are using**.
+In order to get the correct type, we must implement a custom type-wrapper that applies the `Mock` type to each action. **This type depends on the testing framework you are using**.
 Here is an example with Vitest:

 ```ts
 import type { Mock } from 'vitest'